The idol of a nation

 Destined for greatness

-Introduced to the slopes at the age of two by his father, the head of a local ski school, Marcel Hirscher was considered one of Austria’s most exciting young skiers during his childhood.
+Born in Annaberg-Lungötz, a municipality and ski resort in the Salzburg region, Hirscher was introduced to the slopes at the age of two by his father, the head of a local ski school.
+It was not long before the youngster was regarded as one of Austrian skiing’s most exciting prospects.

 He began to fulfil that promise in winning five medals (three of them gold) at the 2008 FIS Alpine Junior World Ski Championships.
 In 2010, the then 20-year-old made his Olympic debut in Vancouver, where he finished fourth in the giant slalom and fifth in the slalom.